NGSchoolEU/linux_terminal_workshop/readme.md

 You usually will see username@hostname the : sign and the name of a directory you are currently in. ~ sign means that you are in *home* directory.

+If I can teach you one thing during this workshop it is to really carefully read the output of the commands as in many situations the program will inform you what is going wrong.

 `pwd #show current working directory.`

 `ls #list directory contents`